Your Fire Department

 Equipment & Teams

-Throughout the city limits, Everett’s firefighters respond from 6 fire stations with 6 fire engines, 2 ladder trucks, 3-4 aid units, 3 paramedic units and 1 battalion chief command unit.
+Throughout the city limits, Everett’s firefighters respond from 6 fire stations with 6 fire engines, 2 ladder trucks, 3-4 aid units, 3 paramedic units, 1 Medical Services Officer, and 1 battalion chief command unit.
 The department also supports special operation teams for Hazardous Materials, Technical Rescue, Rescue Swimmers, Marine and Wildland responses.